DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/data.md

 ### Option 1 (preferred)- Download raw data and accessory files

-[fastq files](https://www.dropbox.com/sh/df58trgab010s55/AAAQ86KkKPzuqvGG-YoeISNEa?dl=0) – You will need about **30Gb** of storage space on your harddrive to accomodate this download.  *please do not uncompress these files (leave them as .gz files)*.
+[fastq files](https://drive.google.com/drive/folders/1sEk1od1MJKLjqyCExYyfHc0n7DAIy_x7?usp=sharing) – You will need about **30Gb** of storage space on your harddrive to accomodate this download.  *please do not uncompress these files (leave them as .gz files)*.

+If you're unable to download the files above, you can always get them from **[here](https://www.ebi.ac.uk/ena/browser/view/PRJNA525604?show=reads)** where these files were deposited during publication.
+Be sure to select only the specific files we'll be using during the course, which you can see **[here](https://diytranscriptomics.com/images/ena_screenshot.png)**.

 [study design file](https://www.dropbox.com/s/c1vy2bdg4fynk7e/studydesign.txt?dl=0) - A simple text file that contains one row for each sample and columns for each variable in the study.